-Further, as we have seen, spacetime "reality," the seemingly absolute existence of physical stuff (form) is dependent upon our atavistic self-reifying perceptual imputation and conceptual designation.
+Further, as we have seen, relative-conventional spacetime "reality," the seemingly absolute existence of physical stuff (form) arising in the primordial ground of ultimate truth, is dependent upon our atavistic self-reifying perceptual imputation and conceptual designation.

 Moreover, as Alan Wallace reminds us, on the accord of the Indo-Tibetan Buddhist view, our concepts, names and terms (namarupa)-reality, existence, meaning, knowledge, truth, subject, object, experience, and the rest-all have different practical uses.
-None of these can be said to have an absolute meaning.
+None of these can be said to have an absolute or ultimate meaning.
 Indeed they have no objective independent meaning beyond the definitions we stipulate, impute and designate to them.
 We choose these definitions pragmatically according to apparent practical efficacy in accord with our interobjective social and intersubjective cultural experience and concept/belief systems.
-They are not predetermined in some essential absolutely existent objective (or subjective) reality.
+They are not pre-determined in some essential absolutely existent objective (or subjective) reality.
 This pragmatic Buddhist middle way parallels the view of the Postmodern ontological relativity of Quine and the Neo-pragmatists.

-W. V. Quine has pointed out in his enduring essay "Ontological Relativity," that ontology-"what there is"-is dependent upon the intersubjective cultural reality assumptions of our individual and collective "web of belief" (Wittgenstein's "forms of life").
-For Quine there are no independently existing objective things, no facts, only semiotic linguistic meanings.
-Indeed, a paradoxical view for a physicalist ("Quine: ontological relativity" below).
+Toward an ontologically relative centrist view.
+W. V. Quine has pointed out in his enduring essay "Ontological Relativity" (1969), that ontology-"what there is"-is dependent upon the intersubjective cultural reality assumptions of our individual and collective "web of belief" (Wittgenstein's "forms of life").
+For Quine there are no independently existing objective things, no facts, only semiotic linguistic meanings ("Quine: ontological relativity" below).

 On the centrist Buddhist view, in opposition to the objectivist, realist/essentialist metaphysic of Scientific and common sense Realism, phenomena have no objective, absolute, independent existence.
 However they do exist relative-conventionally, interdependently, in dependence upon prior relative causes and conditions arising within their primordial ultimate causal matrix.
-This perennial "two truths" ontology-objective relative truth/subjective ultimate truth-is not only a profound truth of our realities, but as well, a pragmatically useful methodological tool.
+This perennial "two truths" ontology-objective relative truth/subjective ultimate truth-is not only a profound truth of our experienced realities, but as well, a pragmatically useful methodological tool.